decentraland/documentation/content/creator/scene-editor/scene-editor-essentials.md

 **💡 Tip**: If you're building a Decentraland World, you can always increase the [scene size]({{< ref "/content/creator/scene-editor/scene-editor-essentials.md#scene-sizes" >}}) to increase your limits.
 {{< /hint >}}

 The content in a Decentraland scene must also avoid spilling onto neighbor parcels.
-If any of the models in your scene extend beyond the limits, the Scene Editor will mark these in red.
+If any part of the models in your scene extend beyond the limits, when you open the scene preview you will see these parts cut off.
+The Scene Editor will mark the entire model in red, but you should only really worry about the parts of the model that extend beyond the scene limits.

 <img src="/images/editor/out-of-bounds.png" width="250" />

-These checks don't look at the visible geometry of the meshes, but rather they look at the bounding boxes of these meshes, as this is more performant.
+{{< hint info >}}
+**💡 Tip**: If the models you want to display don't fit, you may want to increase the size of your scene.
+See [scene size]({{< ref "/content/creator/scene-editor/scene-editor-essentials.md#scene-sizes" >}}) to enlarge your scene.
+{{< /hint >}}

+Even if the whole geometry of the 3D model fits in your scene, a model might be marked in red if the model's Bounding Box extends beyond the area.
+If this is the case, you can ignore the warnings, as the entire model will be displayed correctly.
 Learn more about [Bounding Boxes]({{< ref "/content/creator/3d-modeling/meshes.md#bounding-boxes" >}}).

 ## Scene settings